Bicycle helmet laws: Effects on head injuries among cyclists

 The most studied laws are in New Zealand and Australia.
-A study conducted by the University of New South Wales in 2011 concluded that Mandatory Helmet Laws led to a 29% reduction in cycling related head injuries.
+A study conducted by the University of New South Wales in 2011 concluded that Mandatory Helmet Laws led to a 29% reduction in cycling-related head injuries.
 A 2002 study of the New Zealand law found that the law had net positive effects on minors, but that the costs outweighed the benefits for adults.

+In North Carolina, where bicycle helmets are compulsory for children, the North Carolina Department of Transportation publish a fact sheet stating that helmets reduce the risk of head injury by as much as 85% and the risk of brain injury by as much as 88%.

+Effects on other injuries among cyclists

-A 2019 systematic review found no evidence in most of the research literature that bicycle helmet led to more risky behavior by bicyclists.
+A 2019 systematic review found no evidence in most of the research literature that bicycle helmets led to more risky behavior by bicyclists.

+Civil Liberties Australia published an article that described a reduction in cyclist safety by about 50% following the law.